A few small changes and additions to your bathroom can often make a big difference.

 We experienced this with my own grandmother.
 After the first fall, she was never quite the same.
 So don’t make the mistake we did.
 We tried to make changes after the fact.

-Here are just a few of the many useful bathroom accessories for seniors that you can use to make your bathroom safer.
+Here are just a few of the many useful bathroom accessories for seniors that you can use to make a senior or elderly person’s bathroom safer.

 As a bonus, some of these also make your daily life a little easier to live.

 Video Guide: Bathroom Accessories for Seniors

 1. Automatic Soap Dispensers Keep Everything in Reach

 Anything that makes life a little bit easier and allows you to speed up your time in the bathroom without giving up on hygiene is a win!